-The National Council on Disability (NCD) celebrates 35 years of the Individuals with Disabilities Education Act (IDEA), a law designed to ensure a free and appropriate public education for every child with a disability.
+NCD celebrates 35 years of Individuals with Disabilities Education Act (IDEA) designed to ensure a free public education for every child with a disability.

 Prior to the law's enactment, millions of students with disabilities were excluded from the public school system and were denied access to a public education.
 In 1975, Congress enacted and President Gerald Ford signed the Education for All Handicapped Children Act, one of the most important civil rights laws ever written.
 The central premise of this federal law, now known as IDEA, is that all children with disabilities have a federally protected civil right to a free appropriate public education that meets their education and related services needs in the least restrictive environment.

 According to NCD Chairman Jonathan Young, "We're delighted to join with all Americans to celebrate 35 successful years of IDEA and to call attention to the 6.6 million students with disabilities who have been served by this landmark law.
 The future of America depends upon the ability to ensure educational opportunities and high expectations for all citizens.
 NCD has long shared a commitment to the principles of IDEA, and to the youth with disabilities served by the protections of this law."

 "As IDEA is implemented, we must work to assure the successful transition of students with disabilities to post-secondary or work options and that youth with disabilities have access to the general education curriculum," said Aaron Bishop, NCD's new Executive Director, who joined the agency on November 15.